 Those who work with animals or potentially contaminated water or soil should wear protective clothing and comply with local or national rules and regulations.
 They may need to wear gloves, masks, boots, and goggles.

-People who travel to areas where leptospirosis is common, should:
+People who travel to areas where leptospirosis is common should take the following steps:

-- Only drink water that is boiled or from a sealed bottle
+- Drink only water that is boiled or from a sealed bottle.

 Emergency workers or military personnel in disaster zones might have to take antibiotics as a precautionary measure.

 - unhealed cuts or wounds that come into contact with contaminated water or soil

 - the eyes, nose, or mouth coming into contact with contaminated water or soil

 - less commonly, contact with the blood of an infected animal

 Humans are rarely infected, except in times of flooding.
 Transmission may occur during sexual intercourse or breastfeeding.

 The Leptospira bacteria can exist in raccoons, bats, sheep, dogs, mice, rats, horses, cattle, buffaloes, and pigs.